India seek to play fearless football against Oman in first international after COVID-19 lockdown | Sports-Games

 But the side with an average age of just over 24 is raring to go in its first international match after November 2019 and many of them have done well in the recent Indian Super League for their respective franchises.

-Head coach Igor Stimac has said that the youngsters will be given ample chances to prove themselves and they should play free and fearless football.
+Head coach Igor Stimac said he has told the players to play free and fearless football as he was not expecting much from these two matches.

-''We need to come to the pitch without any fear, we need to try to make our transitions properly, and we need to try and enjoy the possession that we have.
-That's what I want to ask of my players,'' Stimac had said ahead of the camp here.
+''We wanted to give them the experience of playing stronger teams, that will give them more confidence and fearlessness in future.
+I have told them there should not be any pressure on them,'' Stimac said ahead of the match.

+''We are not obsessed with results.''
+Talking about Oman, Stimac said, ''I have seen their match against Jordan.
+They are a really physical side, well organised and really patient.
+We also have worked hard and we expect a good game tomorrow.''
+Oman are coming into Thursday's match after playing out a goal-less draw with Jordan on Saturday.
+Before that, their last match was in December 2019 in the Gulf Cup where they lost to Kuwait and Saudi Arabia.

 The absence of Chhetri, the second highest international goal-getter among active players, will be felt greatly but India did pull off a goal-less draw against Asian champions Qatar in Doha without the star striker in a 2022 World Cup qualifying round match in 2019.